Don’t Scare Off your Buyers

 Why would a seller who wants to sell their home scare off their buyers?
 Sellers do it unintentionally all the time.
 Here’s three simple mistakes most sellers don’t even know they’re making.

 Don’t hang around when buyers view your property.

-It’s rare if ever a buyer feels comfortable viewing a property with the seller hovering nearby.
+It’s rare if ever a buyer feels comfortable viewing a property with a seller is hovering nearby.
 Of course a potential buyer will not be comfortable to talk openly and may not even fully look at the property and rush through the showing feeling they are inconveniencing the seller.

 Pricing your home too high hoping an uninformed buyer makes an offer.

 Everyone dreams of selling their home and knocking it out the park but the reality is that probably isn’t going to happen.
 Pricing your home too high will get you less showings which equals less potential buyers.
 Even if you found that one in a million buyer who’s willing to pay way over market, the home would still need to appraise close to the seller’s inflated sales price and I can tell you that never happens.
-Appraisals kill lots of deals!
+Appraisals kill many deals!

 While a seller is testing the waters with their high priced home it’s also racking up active days on the market.
-Once your listing gets stale because of too many days on the market, get ready to get low ball offers.
+Once your listing gets stale due to too many days on the market, get ready to get low ball offers.
 Potential buyers view properties that are on the market too long as a negative.
 Remember no one wants to buy a home that they feel may be difficult to resale later.

 Neglecting the small details.